evangeliazve/topic_style_embeddings_dispersion/README.md

 - **Section 4.3**: Correlation plots comparing dispersion deltas with stylometric ground truth deltas, and analysis of dispersion results across four classes.

 **For any support or additional information, please contact : evangelia.zve@lip6.fr**

+## Citation

+If you use this repository in your work, please cite the related paper:

+### APA

+Icard, B., Zve, E., Sainero, L., Breton, A., & Ganascia, J.-G. (2025).
+Embedding style beyond topics: Analyzing dispersion effects across different language models.
+In Proceedings of the 31st International Conference on Computational Linguistics (pp. 3511–3522).

+### BibTeX

+⁠ bibtex
+@inproceedings{icard2025embedding,
+  title     = {Embedding Style Beyond Topics: Analyzing Dispersion Effects Across Different Language Models}, author    = {Icard, Benjamin and Zve, Evangelia and Sainero, Lila and Breton, Alice and Ganascia, Jean-Gabriel}, booktitle = {Proceedings of the 31st International Conference on Computational Linguistics}, pages     = {3511--3522}, year      = {2025}
+}